 With this as our prototype for the observed and modeled precipitation onset in the historical case, we can now create a simple prototype for the changes under global warming.
 For the EoC computations, the CCSM4 temperature profile anomaly (EoC-Hist.) over Nauru (shown as an inset in Fig. 8) is added to the observed base temperature profile used for the historical case.
 This warmer profile is then used as a base profile to which the same set of temperature and free tropospheric relative humidity perturbations are added as in the historical case.
-In other words, we assume that the natural variations in the warmer climate sample a similar set of perturbation temperature and free tropospheric relative humidity 578 profiles as in the historical climate, but all are shifted by the average temperature profile 579 anomaly that the model simulates for the global warming case relative to the historical 580 period.
-The onset boundary for EoC in Fig. 8 exhibits features much like the historical 581 case.
-The lower- $\hat{T}$ segment of the curve is governed by saturation, and the higher- $\hat{T}$ segment 582 by conditional instability with a very similar angle to column saturation as seen in the 583 historical case (the column saturation curve for EoC is not quite the same as that for the 584 historical because the vertical structure of the temperature differs slightly).
-585
+In other words, we assume that the natural variations in the warmer climate sample a similar set of perturbation temperature and free tropospheric relative humidity profiles as in the historical climate, but all are shifted by the average temperature profile anomaly that the model simulates for the global warming case relative to the historical period.
+The onset boundary for EoC in Fig. 8 exhibits features much like the historical case.
+The lower- \hat{T} segment of the curve is governed by saturation, and the higher-T segment by conditional instability with a very similar angle to column saturation as seen in the historical case (the column saturation curve for EoC is not quite the same as that for the historical because the vertical structure of the temperature differs slightly).

-The entire structure of the onset boundary at EoC shifts to higher values of CWV and $\hat{T}$ 586 in a manner dictated by the global warming temperature anomaly profile in this prototype.
-587 This shift does not follow the angle of the historical onset curve in the CWV- $\hat{T}$ plane simply 588 because the global warming temperature anomaly vertical profile is different.
-The global 589 warming anomaly profile (Fig. 8 inset) increases with height in a manner similar to a 590 moist adiabat (although modified by entrainment and freezing parameterizations), with a 591 shape generally consistent with those noted in other models (Santer et al., 2005).
-However, 592 the prototype suggests that the onset boundary at EoC can be obtained from that in the 593 historical case by simple conditional instability calculations if one trusts the climatological 594 mean temperature anomaly vertical structure simulated by CCSM for the global warming 595 case.
-Furthermore, the prototype suggests that the CCSM EoC temperature anomaly has 596 a vertical profile that yields results from the conditional instability calculation that can be 597 reasonably approximated by a constant relative humidity assumption.
-Appendix A shows a 598 variant of Fig. 8 that permits the slight departures from constant relative humidity to be 599 seen.
-600
+The entire structure of the onset boundary at EoC shifts to higher values of CWV and T in a manner dictated by the global warming temperature anomaly profile in this prototype.
+This shift does not follow the angle of the historical onset curve in the CWV- \hat{T} plane simply because the global warming temperature anomaly vertical profile is different.
+The global warming anomaly profile (Fig. 8 inset) increases with height in a manner similar to a moist adiabat (although modified by entrainment and freezing parameterizations), with a shape generally consistent with those noted in other models (Santer et al., 2005).
+However, the prototype suggests that the onset boundary at EoC can be obtained from that in the historical case by simple conditional instability calculations if one trusts the climatological mean temperature anomaly vertical structure simulated by CCSM for the global warming case.
+Furthermore, the prototype suggests that the CCSM EoC temperature anomaly has a vertical profile that yields results from the conditional instability calculation that can be reasonably approximated by a constant relative humidity assumption, as outlined in Appendix A. The appendix also shows a variant of Fig. 8 that permits the slight departures from constant relative humidity to be seen.